netaz/carnd_traffic_sign_classifier/README.md

 I wrote three classes to aid in the training.
 One class encapsulates the training configuration (TrainingConfig), another collects results (TrainingResults), and one performs the actual training (CnnTrainer).
 I supplement this with some code to archive all of the training artificats.
 I do this so that I can graph all of the results and compare them to one another.
 I placed this code in a separate IPython notebook because things were getting messy for me (results_comparison.ipynb).<br>
 # COMPARING THE MODELS (valid, training acc, loss, choosing hyper parameters)
 So what am I comparing?
 Obviously, the goal is to maximize the validation accuracy.
+I also graphed the errors distribution between the classes, and something I call (maybe I heard it somewhere) the class confusion graph.
+The confusion graph of a class, show what classes are predicted for a specific class.<br>
+[Anrdej Karpathy's Stanford CS231n notes](http://cs231n.github.io/neural-networks-3/#loss) provide some information on how to interpret the loss function behavior.
+The shape of the Loss graph gives clues into tuning the learning rate and batch size (the batch size might be a little too low if the loss is too noisy).
+Following Karpathy's advice I plot the Loss on both a linear and log scale and I found them both interesting.
+The linear scale makes the "hockey stick" shape more pronounced which help determine if this shape is "healthy" (not too steep and not too gradual); while the log scale "magnifies" the details of the Loss function behavior as the Loss decreases, making comparisons between inference runs easier.